rahmanfasalu/media-dashboard/README.md

 ```

 > npm stard:dev will start a json server with channels info and with program details.
-> Used same data for program details page
+> Used same data for all the programs details page

 # Features